sharms2010/request-ce-bundle-triangle/README.md

 /*bundle-name*
   /*bundle*: Initialization scripts and helpers /*css*: Cascading style sheets.
 If you use Sass, output compiled css here.
+  /*scss* : Extention to css.
+Similar to Sass in functionality but a syntax closer to css style.
   /*images*: image files.
   /*js*: All javascript goes here.
   /*layouts*: One or more layouts wraps your views and generally includes your HTML head elements and any content that should show up on all pages.
   /*libraries*: Include CSS, JS or other libraries here including things like JQuery or bootstrap.
+  /*
   /*partials*: These are view snippets that get used in the top-layer JSP views.
 Feel free to include sub-directories here if your set of partials gets unwieldy.
   /*confirmation.jsp*: The default confirmation page on form submits.
   /*form.jsp*: The default form JSP wrapper.